 The first thing I did was write an article for Profit magazine to teach marketing jargon to entrepreneurs (Test Your Marketing Smarts).
 I had just finished an MBA and I realized that successful entrepreneurs understand marketing but sometimes get bamboozled by hot-shots who throw around a lot of jargon to convince people to hire them.

 In those days I wrote about things like “CPM” and “reach” and “lift”, all still important marketing concepts.
-But today it’s also about social media and the hot-shots are often kids with little real-world marketing experience who spend their lives on their cell phones Tweeting and Facebooking.
+But today it’s also about social media and the hot-shots are often kids with little real-world marketing experience who spend their lives on their cell phones Snapchatting and watching YouTube.

 Social media provides important tools, but without a solid grounding in strategy and experience, far too many marketers and entrepreneurs get bamboozled.